dyang39/dyang39.github.io/_pages/about.md

   - /about.html
 ---

-I'm currently a PhD student at the [University of California Santa Cruz](https://www.ucsc.edu/) working with [Prof. Yi Zhang](https://sites.google.com/ucsc.edu/yizhang/).
-I received my Bachelor's degree in Computer Science and Statistics from UC Santa Cruz.
+I'm currently a PhD candidate at the [University of California Santa Cruz](https://www.ucsc.edu/) working with [Prof. Yi Zhang](https://sites.google.com/ucsc.edu/yizhang/).
+I received my Bachelor's degree in Computer Science with a Statistics minor from UC Santa Cruz.
 I'm fortunate to have joined [Prof. Xin Eric Wang](https://eric-xw.github.io/)'s lab to focus on the NLP research.

 Research Interest
 ======
 My research interest lies at the intersection of Natural Language Processing and Multimodal Information Retrieval.
 I work on generative language models, knowledge reasoning, and applications such as multimodal question-answering and task-oriented dialogue systems.
+Recently, I have focused on Retrieval Augmented Generation (RAG) and LLM agents.

 Experience
 ======
+∙ Student Researcher at Google DeepMind 2025 \
-∙ Applied Scientist Intern at Amazon Alexa\
+∙ Applied Scientist Intern at Amazon Alexa 2023 \
-∙ AI Resident at [Mineral Earth Sciences](https://mineral.ai/), an Alphabet company, [previous Google[X] project](https://x.company/projects/mineral/), 2023\
+∙ AI Resident at [Mineral Earth Sciences](https://mineral.ai/), an Alphabet company, [previous Google[X] project](https://x.company/projects/mineral/), 2023, 2024 \
 ∙ Research Assistant for Natural Language Processing, 2021

-News:
+News
 ======
 ∙ [10/2024] Our paper [Right this way: Can VLMs Guide Us to See More to Answer Questions?](https://arxiv.org/pdf/2411.00394) is accepted by NeurIPS 2024